 The tool is invoked by placing the cursor on a hole and choosing Auto in the goal menu or pressing C-c C-a.
-Auto's behaviour can be changed by using various options which are passed directly in the hole.
+Agsy's behaviour can be changed by using various options which are passed directly in the hole.

 Option Meaning

 -t N Set timeout to N seconds

+-c Allow Agsy to use case-split

+-d Attempt to disprove the goal

 ID Use definition ID as a hint

 -m Use the definitions in the current module as hints

--u Use the unqualified definitions in scope as hints
+-r Use the unqualified definitions in scope as hints

 -1 List up to ten solutions, does not commit to any

--s N Skip the N th first solutions
+-s N Commit to the N th solution